HazemElHaouari/Tutorial-Kubernetes-jenkins-docker-vps/README.md

  ```

  Now commit changes of your application to github than crate a pipeline from jenkins dashboard.
- To be easy use blue ocean from this url your-server-ip:8080/blue
+ To be easy use blue ocean from this url: `your-server-ip:8080/blue`

 After the jod complete, to get your app port run : `kubectl get services` and then copy the NodePort of Http.

-Now Open your-server-ip:your-app-nodeport
+Now Open `your-server-ip:your-app-nodeport`

 You will see your app.